malloc47/malloc47.github.com/_posts/2012-07-08-beating-interview-problems-to-death-with-parallel-haskell.md

 aren't exactly exciting highlights of problem solving... well, you can always just beat them to death.

-The [Run Length Encoding][2] algorithm is a nice, compact, and fairly real-world interview problem that has been making the rounds for [years][3] now.
+The [Run Length Encoding][2] algorithm is a nice, compact, and slightly real-world interview problem that has been making the rounds for [years][3] now.
 The basic idea being that "runs" of data, e.g. `aaaabbbbbbb`, are compressed into tuples, e.g. `4a7b`, which may be a smaller representation if there is a large amount of adjacent repeated information.
-While the real-world use cases for such a naïve compression scheme aren't abundant, the algorithm is straightforward and can be implemented in a dozen lines or so in most [languages][4].
+While real-world use cases for such a naïve compression scheme aren't abundant, the algorithm is straightforward and can be implemented in a dozen lines or so in most [languages][4].
-If you've got regexes or library functions at your disposal, you can manage even fewer lines.
+If you've got regexes or similar libraries at your disposal, you can manage even fewer lines.
 In `Haskell`'s case, one:

 {% highlight haskell %}